llm-merging/llm-merging.github.io/index.md

         <td width="50%">December, 2024</td>
     </tr>
 </table>
-*We may postpone the deadline.
+* Currently the deadline is October 11th, 2024.
 Please check our website and the announcements in the Discord channel for updates.*

 <!-- <br>